 |#1||Black Panther (2019)||$1.1bn||7||$157.14bn|

 |#3||American Sniper (2016)||$488m||6||$81.33m|

 |#39||Phantom Thread (2018)||$13m||6||$2.17m|

-Click here for a full list of films ranked by profit over the last five years.
+Click here for a full list of films ranked by earnings over the last five years.

 *Vice is still in cinemas, so could yet make a profit.
-Though our in-house critic Matt has seen it and describes it as “utter rubbish, hacky and lazy.”
+Though our in-house critic Matt has seen it and describes it as “hacky and lazy.”

 Martin Tripp Associates is a London-based executive search consultancy.
 While we are best-known for our work across the media, information, technology, communications and entertainment sectors, we have also worked with some of the world’s biggest brands on challenging senior positions.
 Feel free to contact us to discuss any of the issues raised in this blog.